Akinori-F-Ebihara/SPRT-TANDEM-PyTorch/README.md

 <img src ="./images/Conceptual_figure_TANDEMformer.png" width=50%>
 </figure>
 </div>
-<p align="center">Figure 3: Conceptual figure showing the Transformer block equipped with the NSP layer.
-Tokens are first extracted using a sliding window and then mixed with self-attention.
+<p align="center">Figure 3: Conceptual figure illustrates the Transformer block equipped with the NSP layer.
+First, tokens are extracted using a sliding window and then mixed with self-attention.
 The normalized summation pooling layer then takes the sum of the tokens and divides them by a constant, which is the maximum size of the sliding window.</p>

 ## Supported Loss Functions for SDRE
-SPRT-TANDEM uses both the loss for sequential likelihood ratio estimation (i.e., SDRE) and (multiplet-) cross-entropy loss ([ICLR2021](https://openreview.net/forum?id=Rhsu5qD36cL)).
+SPRT-TANDEM uses both the loss for sequential likelihood ratio estimation (SDRE) and (multiplet-) cross-entropy loss ([ICLR2021](https://openreview.net/forum?id=Rhsu5qD36cL)).
 The two functions, LSEL and LLLR, are supported loss function for SDRE.
 To choose the loss function, set the following variables:

 - LLLR_VERSION: "LSEL" or "LLLR"

-Also modify PARAM_LLR_LOSS and PARAM_MULTIPLET_LOSS for the right balance between likelihood estimation and cross-entropy loss.
+Additionally, modify the values of PARAM_LLR_LOSS and PARAM_MULTIPLET_LOSS to achieve the desired balance between likelihood estimation and cross-entropy loss.
 ### Log-sum exponential loss (LSEL, [ICML2021](http://proceedings.mlr.press/v139/miyagawa21a.html))
 $\hat{L}_{\rm \text{LSEL}} (\bm{\theta}; S)
     := \mathbb{E} \left[ \log \left(